These days, there’s a software solution for every imaginable process in the startup world.

 Want better software, not more software?
 Here are our recommendations:

 Aim for simplicity and consistency

-Ensuring simple and consistent software choices should be a priority for any growing startup.
+Ensuring simple and consistent software choices should be a priority for any modern business.

 By choosing one integrated tool for each business function, you and your team can: